bitcoindevkit/bitcoindevkit.org/content/repl/interface.md

 OPTIONS:
-    -c, --change_descriptor <DESCRIPTOR>    Sets the descriptor to use for internal addresses -d, --descriptor <DESCRIPTOR>           Sets the descriptor to use for the external addresses -n, --network <NETWORK>                 Sets the network [default: testnet]  [possible values: testnet, regtest] -s, --server <SERVER:PORT>              Sets the Electrum server to use [default: ssl://electrum.blockstream.info:60002]
+    -c, --change_descriptor <DESCRIPTOR>    Sets the descriptor to use for internal addresses -d, --descriptor <DESCRIPTOR>           Sets the descriptor to use for the external addresses -e, --esplora <ESPLORA>                 Use the esplora server if given as parameter -n, --network <NETWORK>                 Sets the network [default: testnet]  [possible values: testnet, regtest] -s, --server <SERVER:PORT>              Sets the Electrum server to use [default: ssl://electrum.blockstream.info:60002]